I have been asked to comment on the issue of eating our way out of problems or, indeed, eating our way into even more problems.

 In short, eating patterns are powerful coping mechanisms, along with many others at our finger tips.

-All this will make sense for many readers but it is an understanding that does not help to identify do-able things needed to break pattern in our behavitsiour.
+All this will make sense for many readers but it is an understanding that does not help to identify do-able things needed to break the pattern in our behaviour.

-However, this understanding may make the point that our eating habits are not the problem.
+However, this understanding may make the point that our eating habits are not the ‘real’ problem.

-Eating habits are a response to a problem.
+Eating habits can be a response to a problem

-This is very much in line with Stephen Porges’ view that it is not the ‘events that matter, but rather our response to events – likely as not – maybe several events.
+This is very much in line with Stephen Porges’ view that it is not the ‘events that matter, but rather our response to events; likely as not, several events.
 To produce change depends on our ability to see what our behaviour is achieving and how we might achieve an unmet need in a different way; just something a little bit different? (a familiar phrase, I hope!).

 When there is a ‘war’ with our own bodies; food becomes a weapon, even the enemy, itself.
 Trauma and loss compromises our system that may be weakened already, say, by stress and current or recent life events.
 We may be pre-disposed to act against our longer term best interests.